 Halfway through the day, the driving factors for the project will become clear.
 At this point, the concept design can be discussed, sketched and formed and provide for a consensus-based concept design and a clear path toward a successful project.

-These “no-cost strategies” are only a few ideas that can be used to start a project.
+These “no-cost strategies” for lab design are only a few ideas that can be used to start a project.

 Just keep thinking creatively, stick to your vision and have fun in the process!